Jodeen Carney: Career

 Carney faced her first re-election bid at the 2005 election.
 While commentators were generally divided on whether she would hold her seat, as it was the CLP's most marginal, almost no one expected the final result.
 On election day, there were massive and unprecedented swings to Labor in every seat in the Territory—except Araluen.
 While Burke, who had not long before regained the leadership, lost his seat of Brennan, which was the safest CLP seat in the Territory, Carney easily held her seat with a swing in her favour in the vicinity of five percent, proving to be in the least danger of the CLP's elected members.
 Araluen was the only seat that saw a swing to the CLP, which was cut down to only four seats.

 Burke had already announced that he would stand down as leader if he lost the election.
 The loss of his own seat made this promise moot, and speculation turned to who would lead what remained of the CLP.
 Mills was unlikely to take up the leadership again after having resigned as leader not long before on the grounds that he had been ineffective, and potential aspirants John Elferink and Sue Carter had also been swept out in the Labor landslide.
-Carney emerged as the leading candidate in the CLP's much-reduced party room, and was elected as Burke's replacement with Mills as her deputy.
+Carney emerged as the leading candidate in the CLP's much-reduced party room and was elected as Burke's replacement with Fay Miller as her deputy.
+Her deputy became Terry Mills later in the parliamentary term.

 Though she had not been Opposition Leader for long, Carney oversaw a change in Country Liberal Party policy, shifting it notably to the left—such as attacking the government's law and order policies from a humanitarian, rather than hardline perspective—a position more traditionally aligned with the Labor government.
-She adopted a somewhat more congenial attitude towards Chief Minister Clare Martin than Mills and Burke had taken, and tended to be more subtle in her means of attacking Martin.
+She adopted a somewhat more congenial attitude towards Chief Minister Clare Martin than Mills and Burke had taken and tended to be more subtle in her means of attacking Martin.

 On 29 January 2008, Mills asked Carney if she was willing to swap posts with him, with Mills becoming leader and Carney becoming deputy leader.
 Carney refused, instead calling a leadership spill.
 The vote was tied at two votes apiece.
 Under CLP rules, Carney could have theoretically remained leader.
 However, Carney announced that a tie was not a vote of confidence and resigned, echoing Prime Minister John Gorton's move in 1971.
 This left Mills to take the leadership unopposed on a second vote.